JoeFlake/UndergroundIQ/README.md

 ## Acknowledgments

-This project was developed with the assistance of:
+This project was developed with assistance from Lovable, ChatGPT, and Cursor.

-- [Lovable](https://lovable.dev) - For initial project setup and structure
-- [Cursor](https://cursor.sh) - For intelligent code completion and refactoring
-- [ChatGPT](https://openai.com/chatgpt) - For code suggestions and problem-solving assistance